crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

 ## Saturday 20211127-1145 - 20211127-1200: 15 minutes

+## Sunday 20211128-1045 - 20211128-1100: 15 minutes

+What is the expected behavior for crosscompute serve.yml?

+    _ Option 1: Show CrossCompute Examples in title /b/usa-maine
+        DIS
+            Adds inconsistency if user later adds multiple automations Option 2: Show CrossCompute Examples as one of the automations /a/crosscompute-examples/b/usa-maine
+    _ Option 3: Start at /a/crosscompute-examples
+        /a/crosscompute-examples/b/usa-maine

 # Schedule

-    Make it possible to serve multiple automations
+    Make it possible to serve multiple automations Define MapPyDeckScreenGridView

-    Define MapPyDeckScreenGridView
     Define MarkdownView

+    Force stylesheet reload

-    Initialize variable_view_by_name using classes
+    Combine run and serve into the crosscompute command line script Initialize variable_view_by_name using classes
     Initialize variable_view_by_name using classes loaded from importlib Consider pre initializing views for error checking